Arash217/football-team-tracker-BT/README.md

 ### 5.1 Images

 The webapp uses images on the search, dashboard and match page.
-When the images are disabled, the alt tags are shown.
+When the images are disabled, content of the alt attributes are shown.

 ### 5.2 Custom Fonts